 No one likes to think about a great trip to Asia being interrupted, but it does happen.
 Budget travel insurance covers you while you are abroad; it may pay for itself if your bags are lost or stolen, or you get hit by a distracted tuk-tuk driver!

-Fortunately, budget travel insurance is much cheaper than regular health insurance.
-Read on to learn what to look for in a policy before making a purchase.
+Fortunately, travel insurance is much cheaper than regular health insurance for Americans.
+Read on to learn what to look for in a policy before deciding on coverage.

 What is Budget Travel Insurance?

-Budget travel insurance is international travel medical insurance that covers you in case you get hurt while traveling abroad.
+Travel insurance is a policy that covers you in case you get hurt or robbed while traveling abroad.
 Chances are that your regular health insurance will not cover you once you leave your home country.
-Travel insurance fills the gap to keep you protected until you come home.
+Travel insurance fills the gap to keep you protected until you return home.

 Do You Need Travel Insurance?

 The short answer: Yes.
-Sometimes things don't always go as planned, particularly in developing countries, and you're trusty first aid kit may not be enough.
-You'll appreciate the peace of mind once you take a bus ride or two with a suicidal driver passing people blindly on mountain roads -- standard procedure in Asia!
+Sometimes things don't always go as planned, particularly in developing countries, and your trusty first aid kit may not be enough.
+You'll appreciate the peace of mind once you take a bus ride or two in Asia's mountainous roads!

 Also, you will probably be far more active on a trip to Asia than you are at home.
 Your time will be spent outdoors, crossing roads in busy cities, and enjoying a little adventure.
-Travel inherently opens up more opportunities to get hurt than sitting in living rooms, offices, and restaurants at home does.
+Travel inherently increases your chances of getting hurt, more than sitting in the living room, office, or restaurants at home.